Chapman University: Donna Ford Attallah College of Educational Studies

-Chapman University's Donna Ford Attallah College of Educational Studies offers an undergraduate Integrated Educational Studies (IES) degree; teaching, school counseling, and school psychology credentials; and graduate degrees in teaching, special education, school counseling, school psychology, and leadership, including a Ph.D. in education.
-The college is also home to various centers and programs for community engagement and research, including the Centro Comunitario de Educación, Paulo Freire Democratic Project (PFDP), and Thompson Policy Institute on Disability and Autism.
+The Donna Ford Attallah College of Educational Studies offers undergraduate Liberal Studies and Community Educational Studies degrees; teaching, school counseling, and school psychology credentials; and graduate degrees in teaching, special education, school counseling, school psychology, and leadership development, including a Ph.D. in education.
+The college is also home to various centers and programs for community engagement and research, including the Paulo Freire Democratic Project (PFDP) and Thompson Policy Institute on Disability.
+The Attallah College or its programs are accredited by the Council Accreditation of Educator Preparation, California Commission on Teacher Credentialing, National Association of School Psychologists, and International School Psychology Association.

 The School of Education at Chapman University became the College of Educational Studies in August 2008.
-In 2017, the college was named in honor of Donna Ford Attallah.
-The current home of the Attallah College is Chapman's Reeves Hall, which was one of the first buildings constructed for Orange Union High School on the site in 1913, added to the National Register for Historic Places in 1975, and renovated and reopened to the public in February 2018.
+In 2017, the college was named in honor of alumna and benefactor Donna Ford Attallah.
+Attallah College is located in Chapman's Reeves Hall, one of the first buildings constructed on the site in 1913.
+It was added to the National Register for Historic Places in 1975, and it was renovated and reopened to the public in February 2018.

-The Attallah College or its programs are accredited by the Council Accreditation of Educator Preparation, Commission on Teacher Credentialing, National Association of School Psychologists, and International School Psychology Association.